Coffee industry worried U.S. ruling on cancer warning may widen

-MEXICO CITY, April 16 (Reuters) - The head of the International Coffee Organization criticized a U.S. judge’s decision requiring cancer warnings on coffee sold in California by Starbucks and other retailers, expressing concern that the push for cancer labels may spread.
+MEXICO CITY (Reuters) - The head of the International Coffee Organization criticized a U.S. judge’s decision requiring cancer warnings on coffee sold in California by Starbucks and other retailers, expressing concern that the push for cancer labels may spread.

 “We strongly feel that it’s unjustified,” ICO Executive Director Jose Sette said in an interview late on Friday about the preliminary ruling by Los Angeles Superior Court Judge Elihu Berle.